DevidJoshua/pokemon-app/README.md

-#This project has been hosted to netlify:
+#This project has been deployed to netlify:

 [https://devid-poke-app.netlify.app/]